bit-lang/Windows98-gaming/README.md

 this is a wrapper app around [DosWasmX](https://github.com/nbarkhina/DosWasmX) (which in turn uses dosbox-x).

 ## playing Windows 98 games in your browser
-- just click and run, NO virtual machines or emulators required.
-Never needing exhaustive installation and setup
+- just click and run, NO virtual machines or emulators required
-- supports Windows 98 / 95 games, and DOS games without hassle
+- supports Windows 98 / 95 games, and Windows 3.1 / DOS games
+- release includes a running Windows 3.1 demo
-- Everything runs securely inside your browser (sandboxed), enabling it to run cross-OS, on 64bit Windows, and Linux
+- Everything runs securely inside your browser (sandboxed), enabling it to run cross-OS, on 64bit Windows, and Linux (release does not include Linux version at present)

 ### comparing with other means to run Windows 9x games